WebAssembly/wasi-messaging/imports.md

 <p><a name="error.unauthorized"></a><code>unauthorized</code></p>
 <p>The requested option is not authorized.
 This could be a topic it doesn't have
 permission to subscribe to, or a permission it doesn't have to perform a specific action.
-This error is mainly used when calling `update-guest-configuration`.
+This error is mainly used when calling `update-config`.
 </li>
 <li>
 <p><a name="error.timeout"></a><code>timeout</code></p>